Caesarean section is either an emergency or elective operation.

 - My closure technique Baby-friendly in detail in the blog titled ‘Caesarean section closure techniques‘.

 - Skin wound closure is with a special subcuticular stitch that dissolves.

-- At the end of the operation a special dressing over your wound and the drapes are removed
+- At the end of the operation, a special dressing over your wound and the drapes are removed

-- A special rectal suppository for pain relief will usually be administered at the end of the operation.
+- A husband/partner rectal suppository for pain relief will usually be administered at the end of the operation.
 These will be offered to you twice a day, but soon you will only need oral analgesia.
 As well as there are other pain relief options such as a “PCA” setup.